istio/tools/perf/load/pilot/README.md

 - Run `./load-test.py`, this polling the stats from Prometheus and prints out the number of the workloads seeing "svc-0" in their outbound CDS.
-- In a seperate terminal, delete svc-0, `kubectl delete  deployment/svc-0 svc/svc-0 -npilot-load`.
+- In a separate terminal, delete svc-0, `kubectl delete  deployment/svc-0 svc/svc-0 -npilot-load`.
 - Observe the time elapsed for the `svc-0` to disappear.

 ## Notes and TODO